triton-inference-server/fastertransformer_backend/README.md

 #### Rebuilding FasterTransformer backend (optional)

-Everytime you need to build updated fastertransformer_backend you can build docker image.
+Every time you need to build updated fastertransformer_backend you can build docker image.

 But also you can build it manually in interactive session (ex during fixing code on target node) with: